DominikMa/P3-Behavioral-Cloning/README.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+To get training data the simulator was.
+It was tried to drive in the center of the road.
+For track one there were multiple rounds captured forward, backward and on different graphic settings.
+For the second track only forward training data was generated to see if the model is able to generalize.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Since using the model architecture presented in the udacity course as a starting point did not lead to an useful solution, the next step was to try the nvidia model.
+This architecture already results in a good first model.
+This architecture was the modified by adding batch normalization, dropout and an additional first layer.

+The generated data was split into a training and validation set.
+The model was then trained, validated and saved after each epoch.
+It was observed that the model converges pretty fast and gives good results for the train and test error.

+Unfortunately at this point a low train or test error does not mean that the car drives well in the simulator.

+The reason for this was the distribution over the training data.
+This issue will be described later in detail.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+A better preparation of the training data then results in a model which was able to drive safely through the first track at full speed.
+It also was able to drive the track backwards which is not surprising because there were some training data of the track backwards.

+After this the model was trained again from scratch with the additional training data of track two.
+Here the model was trained for 10 epochs, some parameters were fine tuned and the model was again train for about 30 epochs.
+The resulting model was able to drive around track one forward and backward at full speed and around track two forward and backward at 11 MPH.
+It was able to drive track two backwards despite it has never seen training data with the track backward.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![model architecture][model]

+The first lambda layer does a normalization and mean centering.

+The architecture has 253,175 parameters in total from which 252,703 are trainable.

 #### 3. Creation of the Training Set & Training Process
+While choosing the architecture was straight forward getting good training data was quite difficult.

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, first four laps forward on track one for the the graphic settings fastest, fast, simple and beautiful each were recorded.
+Then the same backwards two labs.
+Here are example images of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+![example training data][example_training_data]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data set the images and angles are flipped, resulting in 231960 training images.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+After the collection process, the training data consists of 115980 images for the first track.
+These images are converted to the HSV color space, cropped 60px of the top and 25px on the bottom and the resized to 200x66.

+Since using this training data does not result in a good driving model in had a deeper look on the data distribution.
+As one can see in the histogram of the training data the distribution does not look good for training.
+There are a lot of measurements which are zero and because the side images of these are used there are two additional spikes.
+Furthermore there are many small spikes.
+This is because the gamepad does not really gives continuous values but values with a fixed resolution.

+![histogram of raw training data][histo_raw_track1]

+Therefor in a first step some random gaussian noise is added to the measurements, resulting in the following histogram.

+![histogram of training data with noise][histo_gauss0.005_track1]

+This result in a way more smooth distribution of the measurements, but there are still three spikes.
+Using data with measurements of zero only with a probability of 0.08 will reduce these.
+Additionally we use the side images only with a probability of 0.4.

+![histogram of training data with noise and reduced zero measurements][histo_gauss0.005_reducezero0.08_track1]

+We can now see a smooth distribution.
+After this there are about 102000 training images left.
+Still we notice that measurements between -0.15 and 0.15 are frequent while others are rare.
+Using this training data the model will get a low error by simply outputting only measurements in this range, meaning there is no need of learning the rare measurements.
+Because we do not want our model to be biased about the measurement we need a more uniform distribution.
+To archive this we sort the measurements in bins of the size 0.005 and then limit the size of each bin to 120.
+Doing this gives the following result with 2600 training samples:

+![histogram of training data with noise, reduced zero measurements and a bin limit of 120][histo_gauss0.005_reducezero0.08_limit120_track1]

+This makes the rare samples more important.
+Using the training data from track one and two we got

+![histogram of training data with noise, reduced zero measurements and a bin limit of 120 for track one and two][histo_gauss0.005_reducezero0.08_limit120_track1+2]

+which looks way better for training.

+Training first with the hole data set and then fine tune the model with the data set with limited bin size gives the best result.